 Speed ovens combine convection, microwave, and grill cooking for something completely original—and as versatile as you would imagine.
 They’re smaller, more compact, and much faster than conventional ovens, and some even incorporate a toaster oven for a complete cooking experience.

 Want to learn more about these revolutionary speed ovens?
-We prepared this guide to take you through the pros, cons, and top brands in the speed oven market.
+We prepared this guide to take you through the pros, cons, and best brands in the speed oven market.